Salud! Where aluminum can giant Ball sees LatAm growth seams

 Figueiredo: Regarding our sector, the aluminum can is 100% and infinitely recyclable and currently has recycling rates that reach 70% worldwide.
 On the continent, Brazil leads this practice with a rate of 97%, although in Chile the average is 26%.
 Even so, the percentage is higher than the recycling of other types of packaging.

-Subscribe to the most trusted business intelligence platform in Latin America.
-Let us show you our solutions for Suppliers, Contractors, Operators, Government, Legal, Financial and Insurance.
+Subscribe to the leading business intelligence platform in Latin America with different tools for Providers, Contractors, Operators, Government, Legal, Financial and Insurance industries.

-News in: Mining & Metals (Guatemala)
+News in: Mining & Metals (Panama)

 Subscribe to Latin America’s most trusted business intelligence platform.